sagemath/trac_to_gh/Issue 6899.md

 # Issue 6899: weird bug taking float of real part of a symbolic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6899

 Original creator: was